Aryakurup16/data-pipeline/README.md

 🛡️ License

-Open-source under MIT License.
-You may use or modify this project freely.
+This project is licensed under the MIT License.
+You are free to use, modify, and share this project.

 👨‍💻 About Me